KrumaKruma/Fingerprint/README.md

 make
 ```
 ## Fingerprint Distance
-In this toy program (src/fp_distance.f90) the fingerprint distance of two periodic perovskite crystals is calculated using the hungarian algorithm.
-The hungarian algorithm is taken from another [GitHub repository](https://github.com/Jonas-Finkler/RMSD-finder) which computes the translation, rotation and permutation of atoms that minimizes the RMSD between two atomic configurations.
-However, here the fingerprint distance is calculated.
-Compiling this version can be done the following way:
+In this template program (src/fp_distance.f90) the fingerprint distance of two periodic perovskite crystals is calculated using the hungarian algorithm.
+The hungarian algorithm is taken from another [GitHub repository](https://github.com/Jonas-Finkler/RMSD-finder) and computes the translation, rotation and permutation of atoms that minimizes the RMSD between two crystalline configurations.
+Compiling this version can be done in the following way:
 ```bash
 mkdir build
 cd build